shyyhs/shyyhs.github.io/_pages/about.md

 Whisper and IndicTrans2 for the Indic Task.
 Accepted to The International Conference on Spoken Language Translation (**IWSLT 2024**).

+- Raj Dabre, **Haiyue Song** (equal contribution).
+NICT's Cascaded and End-To-End Speech Translation Systems using Whisper and IndicTrans2 for the Indic Task.
+Accepted to The International Conference on Spoken Language Translation (**IWSLT 2024**).

 - **Haiyue Song**, Francois Meyer, Raj Dabre, Hideki Tanaka, Chenhui Chu, and Sadao Kurohashi.
 SubMerge: Merging Equivalent Subword Tokenizations for Subword Regularized Models in Neural Machine Translation.
 Accepted to The 25th Annual Conference of the European Association for Machine Translation (**EAMT 2024**).